Acumatica/AntiPlagiarism/README.md

-# Antiplagiarism
+# AntiPlagiarism
-Antiplagiarism is a Visual Studio extension that can compare C# code from different sources and find similar methods in the compared code.
+AntiPlagiarism is a Visual Studio extension that can compare C# code from different sources and find similar methods in the compared code.
 You can use the tool to collect the data for refactoring by comparing the source code with itself or with the provided custom code.

-Antiplagiarism is intended to be used for the development and certification of third-party solutions for the Acumatica ERP application.
+AntiPlagiarism is intended to be used for the development and certification of third-party solutions for the Acumatica ERP application.
 However, it can be used with any C# code as an instrument to find code duplication in methods.
 The functionality is similar to the Code Clone Detection functionality, which is available in Visual Studio Enterprise.
 (For details about this functionality, see https://docs.microsoft.com/en-us/previous-versions/hh205279(v=vs.140)
 .)

 ## Functionality
-To start working with Antiplagiarism, you open in Visual Studio the solution you want to analyse and then open the Antiplagiarism window from the **Tools** main menu of Visual Studio.
+To start working with AntiPlagiarism, you open in Visual Studio the solution you want to analyse and then open the AntiPlagiarism window from the **Tools** main menu of Visual Studio.

 You can specify the parameters for analysis such as **Threshold** and **Min.
 Method Size**.
 You start the analysis by clicking the **Run** button.